awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Type: String
 Required: No
 `instanceRole`  <a name="compute-environment-compute-resources-instanceRole"></a>
 The Amazon ECS instance profile to attach to Amazon EC2 instances in a compute environment\.
 This parameter isn't applicable to jobs that are running on Fargate resources, and shouldn't be specified\.
 You can specify the short name or full Amazon Resource Name \(ARN\) of an instance profile\.
 For example, `ecsInstanceRole` or `arn:aws:iam::aws_account_id:instance-profile/ecsInstanceRole`\.
-For more information, see [Amazon ECS Instance Role](instance_IAM_role.md)\.
+For more information, see [Amazon ECS instance role](instance_IAM_role.md)\.
 Type: String
 Required: No
 `tags`  <a name="compute-environment-compute-resources-tags"></a>